-Protea neriifolia at Caledon
+Protea neriifolia close to Caledon

-Protea neriifolia at Caledon
+Protea neriifolia close to Caledon

 Author: Ivan Lätti